anjiang2016/openpose/README.md

 ## Custom Caffe
 We only modified some Caffe compilation flags and minor details.
-You can use use your own Caffe distribution, these are the files we added and modified:
+You can use  your own Caffe distribution, these are the files we added and modified:

 1. Added files: `install_caffe.sh`; as well as `Makefile.config.Ubuntu14.example`, `Makefile.config.Ubuntu16.example`, `Makefile.config.Ubuntu14_cuda_7.example` and `Makefile.config.Ubuntu16_cuda_7.example` (extracted from `Makefile.config.example`).
 Basically, you must enable cuDNN.
 2. Edited file: Makefile.
 Search for "# OpenPose: " to find the edited code.
 We basically added the C++11 flag to avoid issues in some old computers.